 There are two main reasons you get food cravings.

-Of course the most common example is literal hunger for certain foods!
+Of course, the most common example is literal hunger for certain foods!

 If you are hungry, your blood sugar levels go down.
 Then you pretty quickly tend to crave, right!?

-Secondly, cravings can be the result of emotional eating or stress-eating.
+Secondly, cravings can be the result of emotional eating or stress eating.

-What are symptoms of protein deficiency?
+What are the symptoms of protein deficiency?

 Now let’s say for whatever reason, perhaps a combination of reasons …